Auto Insurance

 In other words, the giver doesn’t need to set anything up with the insurance company in advance of giving the gift — it’s up to the recipient to set up the insurance within two weeks of receiving the vehicle.

-Kaspar says anyone lucky enough to receive a car for Christmas should call their auto insurance provider as soon as possible to make sure they have the coverage they need.
-This is especially true if your recipient is upgrading from an older vehicle that’s insured to a brand new one over the holidays.
+Kaspar advises anyone lucky enough to receive a car for Christmas to call their auto insurance provider as soon as possible to make sure they have the coverage they need.
+This is especially important if the recipient is upgrading from an older vehicle that’s insured to a brand new one over the holidays.

 “The coverage you may have had on that older vehicle may not be the same coverage you want on that newer vehicle,” Kaspar says.